-Google Stadia’s launch was billed to be a landmark moment in gaming history, but it has been marred problems to the surprise of no one outside of Google.
-The truth is, Google Stadia suffers with the same problem faced by VR; it has the potential to be the future of gaming, but has to first overcome the limitations imposed by the technology that we have available today.
+Google Stadia’s launch was billed to be a landmark moment in gaming history, but it was marred problems to the surprise of no one outside of Google.
+The truth is, Google Stadia suffered with the same problem faced by VR; it had the potential to be the future of gaming, but had to first overcome the limitations imposed by the technology that we have available today.
+VR did that somewhat.
+Stadia did not.

 That very notion will make some players sick to their stomachs, but it is important to remember that movie buffs once reacted the same way when faced with online streaming, and that digital game sales have been significantly growing in popularity.
 Some gamers, myself included, literally never buy physical copies of games.